 Martin holds a doctorate in philosophy from the University of Oslo.
 His mentors include Bergljot Børresen, Arne Johan Vetlesen, Arne Næss, James Lovelock, Stephan Harding & David Abram.
 Martin has previously helped build teaching centers in rural Mongolia, worked as a kindergarten teacher, been an elementary school librarian, and led a wilderness school in the Norwegian forest.
-He is associate professor at the Rudolf Steiner University College and teaches regularly in Norway and abroad.
+He teaches regularly in Norway and abroad.
 He lives in Oslo, where he loves to see salmon return to rivers once wasted.

 Tiril is a storyteller from Norway.
 Her storytelling is inspired by cultural heritage, traditions, indigenous culture and modern science.
 She investigates the relation between stories and the landscape and how stories are both locally connnected with nature and place and at the same time are universal and have similarities all over the world.
 She is Cand.Philol from University of Oslo where she worked with comparison between Japanese and Norwegian Fairy Tales.

 She works with storytelling perfomances, workshops and different projects with focus on stories as identity.